OpenAGCI/openagci-website/members/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Members

-Based at the Shanghai AI Laboratory, our team is made up of enthusiastic minds, including experienced researchers, postgraduates, and undergraduates, all working together to push the boundaries of AI research.
+Our team is made up of experienced researchers, postgraduates, and undergraduates, all working together to push the boundaries of AI research.

 {% include section.html %}